LeCoupa/awesome-cheatsheets/languages/python.md

 * We need not to specify the return type of the function.
 * Functions by default return `None`
 * We can return any datatype.

+## Some Important 3rd Party Modules

+### 1. numpy
+For manipulating numerical data and effectively deals with arrays and matrices.
+### 2. requests
+Deals with HTTP response and requests.
+### 3. lxml
+Used to parse web page in a better way.
+### 4. beautifulsoup
+Web-scraping module only for static pages and user-friendly
+### 5. selenium
+Web-scraping module also helps to automate web application and works in dynamic pages too.
+### 6. scrapy
+Boss of web-scraping modules, full fledged and can do all the heavy lifting for you.
+### 7. pipreqs
+To create requirements.txt file for the current project
+### 8. colorama
+To change the colors in the terminal
+### 9. figlet
+To create a ASCII art text